 How did you first find out about The Lily Foundation, and how did the volunteering come about?

-I went to school with Lily’s sister, Katie, and became very good friends with her, so I knew all about the charity, and about mito, from the beginning.
+I went to school with Lily’s sister, Katie, and became very good friends with her, so I knew all about the charity, and about mitochondrial disease, from the beginning.
 It started when Katie and I were doing Duke of Edinburgh.
 Part of the award is around volunteering, and Katie was going to volunteer to help her mum.
 After chatting with Liz, I decided to do the same.
 We started off very low key, making the booklets that get sent out to organisations; we weren’t meeting anyone at that stage.
 Then I went to the London Marathon as part of the cheer squad and really enjoyed it.
 After that, every time they had an event I asked to be involved.
 I think I’ve done most of them now!

 Why do you volunteer?
 How does it make you feel?